forus-coop/.github/README.md

   - ORG_KUBECTL_CONFIG_BASE64_SANDBOX
   - ORG_KUBECTL_CONFIG_BASE64_STAGING
   - ORG_KUBECTL_CONFIG_BASE64_PRODUCTION
+- For Ruby applications using GitHub Packages:
+  - SECRET_KEY_BASE - Used during Docker build to access private Ruby gems

+> **Security Note**: Always pass sensitive values like SECRET_KEY_BASE as secrets rather than inputs.
+The docker-build-push workflow is configured to accept this secret and pass it securely to the Docker build process.

 > **Important**: GitHub Actions doesn't support dynamic secret names with string concatenation.
 The workflow uses conditional steps to access the appropriate secret for each environment.